lucidsoftware/lucid-programming-competition-2020/problems/AncientLanguage/description.md

 EXT - stop execution of the program
 ```

 #### Special note on addresses
 A memory address looks like this: "&2".
 The "&" denotes that the "2" is an address in memory rather than a raw number.
 Multiple "&"s can be strung together for extra layers of indirection.
 For example, "&&&2" suggests that we should look at memory address 2 to find another memory address that leads to yet another memory address which is holding the final, desired value.
 (Memory[Memory[Memory[2]]])

 ### Memory Model and Program Execution
-Memory for these programs is expected to support memory addresses from 0 to 127; the word size for a memory address is 8 bits, and supports integers from -128 to 127.
+Memory for these programs is expected to support memory addresses from 0 to 127; the word size for a memory address is 8 bits, and supports 2's complement signed integers from -128 to 127.
 Data and instructions are stored separately, and the line numbers for instructions start at 0.

 When a program executes, it starts at line 0 of the instructions, reads the instruction, increments the line number, THEN executes the previously read instruction.
 The current line number to read is always stored in memory address 0, updated between the read and execute phases, and altered by JMP instructions.
 Program execution halts when an "EXT" instruction is executed.

 ## Input
 ```
+8
 SET &1 65
 SET &2 5
 SET &3 2